eBook Font Solutions

 Why is an eBook different than a printed book?

 The difference is that eBooks are software products which, in the event that you embed fonts, include the proprietary font software within your eBook software product.
-To include Monotype Imaging font software in a commercial software product you require a font license that grants such distribution rights.
+To include Monotype font software in a commercial software product you require a font license that grants such distribution rights.